 Cell phones are allowed outside the classroom during non-instructional times.
 Cell phones can only be used during class time when a teacher allows the class to use phones.
-Cell phones may be taken up by a teacher or administrator if deemed necessary.
+Cell phones may be taken up by a teacher or administrator if deemed necessary and further consequences will be given.